ctnava/rxtechnotes/math/dilutions.md

 ${\boxed{\implies V_d = 15\ mL}}$ -->

 ✅ **Final Answer**: Add **15 mL diluent** to **15 mL of 1:5 solution**, in order to make 30 mL of 1:10 solution.

 ---

-## 🚨 Tips and Best Practices

-- 📍 **Always label units**; cancel to confirm your math is valid.
-- 🛡️ For safety-critical doses (e.g. neonatal), recalculate and verify final concentration.
-- 🔁 Ratios (e.g. 1:5, 1:10) = "1 part drug per total parts" → Convert to percent or mg/mL if needed.
-- 📦 Document all compounding: **lot numbers, dates, and expiration**.
-- 🔗 Save all dilution steps for pharmacist verification.

----